 Gambling with Cryptocurrencies

-One of the earliest adaptations for cryptos, namely BTC, was in online casinos.
-It’s easy to move and pseudonymous nature made it an ideal payment method for online casinos.
+One of the earliest adaptations for cryptos, namely Bitcoin, was in online casinos.
+Its easy-to-move and pseudonymous nature made it an ideal payment method for online casinos.
 Initially, the majority of sites that accepted BTC (and from roughly 2010-2014, only BTC was used), were exclusively Bitcoin casinos.
-Today, however, many legacy brands in the industry have added not only Bitcoin, but also Ethereum, Litecoin, Dogecoin and even lesser market cap coins like Monero.
+Today, however, many longstanding legacy brands in the online gaming industry have added not only Bitcoin, but also Ethereum, Litecoin, Dogecoin and even lesser market cap coins like Monero.
 As a result, the accessibility to cryptocurrency gambling sites is greater now than ever before.

 Cryptocurrency Gambling Resources